KxSystems/docs/docs/basics/pattern.md

 ---
 # Pattern Matching

+Pattern matching allows an object such as a list or dictionary to be matched to a pattern, assigning variables to its parts, checking types, and/or modifying values via a filter function.
+It can simplify unpacking multiple objects passed to and returned from functions, and reduce the overhead of type checking.

 ## Assignment

 The left side of the [assignment](../ref/assign.md) operator may be a pattern.
 Various kinds of patterns have different effects.
 When used in an assignment, the pattern must have parentheses around it.
 A failed match results in no variables being changed.